 If you create a Collection this way, the Pen you did it from will automatically be added to the new Collection.

-We show Pens in grids and lists in your Dashboard, on profile pages, and when you browse or search Pens.
+We show Pens in grids and lists in Your Work, on profile pages, and when you browse or search Pens.
 Click the three-dot icon on the Pen to open the actions menu.
 Select “Add to Collection” to open your Collections menu:

 Then, select “Create a New Collection”.